codeforkansascity/civic-project-mapping/readme.md

 greater impact on community development and revitalization than when working in a silo; and will have a more sustained, long-term impact.

-#### Running the Site Locally on Your Computer
-To run the site locally on your own computer (most helpful for previewing your own changes),

-Fork and clone the repository to a directory on your computer.
-Open the index.html file in your browser.

-## Technology Patterns
-This a HTML/CSS/JavaScript web application.

 ## <a name="contributing"></a>Contributing

 The list of [beginner friendly](https://github.com/codeforkansascity/flushots2013/issues?labels=beginner+friendly&page=1&state=open) issues is a great place to start!